SoccerStatsUS/s2/README.md

 #### Todo

 Create a team ranking system based on the scores.
-Soccermetrics!

-Need an aliases model.
+Need an aliases model?

-Time to migrate to postgresql.
+Migrate to postgresql.
 SQLite doesn't support unique constraints.
 Also, this will allow geoDjango support.

+# Homepage

+Homepage should have:
+1. Today's games
+2. Yesterday's scores
+3. Ongoing competitions (MLS, MLS Playoffs, US Open Cup, CONCACAF)

+Team Detail should have recent scores graph.

 #### Bugs